5.11.17 / ADMIN

 Modern tools and technology allow us to carefully digitally track what works and what doesn’t so we can improve from season to season.
 Equally important, it allows us to share best practices with other farmers.
 I may live in a small town, but that doesn’t mean I have a small network of friends and colleagues.
 Thanks to social media, I am constantly learning and sharing new farming techniques with farmers around the world.
 In my experience, there’s very little greed in farming; sharing information helps us all improve.

 Like a Warm Jacket for My Seeds

-This winter, my corn and soybean fields are planted to rye, radishes and turnips, which not only taste great on a salad but also act as a fertilizer when they decompose.
+This past winter, my corn and soybean fields were planted to rye, radishes and turnips, which not only taste great on a salad but also act as a fertilizer when they decompose.
 It’s the ultimate recycling.
 You put a jacket on your children before you send them out on a cold day; likewise, I make sure each seed is protected, and cover crops provide a warm, safe little environment for my seeds below.

 Even plants we don’t harvest help us improve and be more sustainable.
 As mentioned above, we plant cover crops, meaning we always have a crop planted, so there are always living roots in the soil.
 Pull up a plant and you will see many worms living in its roots – each one helping break down plant matter, leaving my soil richer and more productive.
 When it comes to soil nutrients, earth worms are better than any potting soil, cycling nutrients.

 Pesticides: Just one small piece of the puzzle

 I’m often asked questions about pesticides.
 We don’t use any more pesticides than necessary.
 Soil testing and walking our fields, called “scouting,” allows us to identify exactly where pests are so we can treat them specifically and proactively.